WITNESS was an act of defiance and a form of protest.

 A forum for pondering, research, activation, believing, proving (and disproving), and holistically questioning.

 To stand up, or stand by?

-Witness explores the thin line between humane and inhumane — citing injustice, abuse, and lack of privacy as triggers for rebuttal, rebellion, and submission.
+Witness [2009-2013] explored the thin line between humane and inhumane — citing injustice, abuse, and lack of privacy as triggers for rebuttal, rebellion, and submission.

-The work strives to provide an outlet for personal and collective curiosities surrounding ideas of human behavior and codes of ethics.
-It is a form of protest.
+The project was an outlet for personal and collective curiosities surrounding ideas of human behavior and codes of ethics.

-It evokes a discussion around complicity and responsibility by questioning the role of the spectator.
+It evoked a discussion around complicity and responsibility by questioning the role of the spectator.
 The victim speaks to become the witness to enact and enable future witnesses.

-Witness requires its collaborators to enter a world of embodied historical fiction from a place of integrity and respect.
+Witness required its collaborators to enter a world of embodied historical fiction from a place of integrity and respect.